truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 With a Firewall rule, You can then add a LoadBalancer.

-But the most efficient way to configure an application is to Instance Managed Group.
+But the most efficient way to configure an application is to configure an Instance Managed Group.
 To do so:
 * Define an instance template, that will execute a startup script to install your application
 * Create an instance managed group (even if with only 1 instance) to have the possibilities to add more VM in case of peak loads.
 * Configure a LoadBalancer to dispatch request to the groups
     * Have a Health check to know if your instance is healthy

 If you need to install your application manually first, chances are you will need to log into the instance.
 To do so, you can use the SSH button provided by GCP, or you can also execute SSH from your computer.
-If you do so, you will need to configure your SSH publick key as an authorized public key to connect to your instance.
+If you do so, you will need to configure your SSH public key as an authorized public key to connect to your instance (either on project level or VM level)

 #### Bootstrapping applications

 To bootstrap an application, use an Instance template.
-You can create it from scratch, by specifying any attributes you might need, like boot disk size, disk size, network, network tags (in combinaition with firewall rules).
+You can create it from scratch, by specifying any attributes you might need, like boot disk size, disk size, network, network tags (in combination with firewall rules).

 Or, you could also create a template from a running instance, very handy when you are trying to see of your application will work in such configuration.